lshreyasharmal/mahabharatha_custom_ner/README.md

 ## Paper

-Comparative Analysis of Entity Identification and Classification of Indian Epics
+This repository contains the manually annotated dataset used for research in paper titled "Comparative Analysis of Entity Identification and Classification of Indian Epics".

 ## Dataset Details